Survey: Image Mixing and Deleting for Data Augmentation: Applications

 \subsection{Privacy Preserving}

 Training on edge devices produces less accurate models due to data scarcity.
-Additional to this, the edge devices have insufficient computing resources both for training and inference.
-To overcome these problems, private data has to be transferred to the cloud.
-The cloud is prone to be malicious where the attacker can exploit the user’s private data.
-This inspired the researchers to devise solutions to preserve data privacy.
-Within the proposed approaches, few employ MixUp to achieve data privacy \cite{instahide,datamix,xormixup}.
-InstaHide \cite{instahide} mixes private images with public data k times that are later passed through random pixel sign flipping.
-DataMix \cite{datamix} is a privacy preserving inference algorithm.
+Edge devices also have insufficient computing resources for training and inference.
+To overcome these deficiencies, private data has to be transferred to the cloud.
+The cloud is prone to malicious activities, where attackers can exploit private data.
+This inspired researchers to devise solutions that preserve data privacy.
+Within the proposed approaches, some employ Mix $\&$ Up to achieve data privacy~\cite{instahide,datamix,xormixup}.
+InstaHide~\cite{instahide} mixes private images with public data k times that are later passed through random pixel sign flipping.
+DataMix~\cite{datamix} is a privacy-preserving inference algorithm.
 This algorithm mixes two private images multiple times and transmits the data to the cloud for inference.
 The predictions are transferred back to the edge device that performs demix operation and generates true prediction probabilities.
 The mixing and demixing coefficients are only known to the edge devices.
-XOR MixUp \cite{xormixup} employs iterative MixUp of private and dummy images followed by XOR for data encoding.
+XOR MixUp~\cite{xormixup} employs an iterative MixUp of private and dummy images followed by XOR for data encoding.
 The data is decoded on the server-side using dummy data present on the server by performing another XOR operation.
-The model is trained using decoded data whose parameters are shared with all the devices after model convergence.
+After model convergence, the model is trained using decoded data whose parameters are shared with all the devices.